Student seated at a table with academic advisor

 1. Completion of 48 total hours by the end of the semester.

-2. Have a minimum grade point average of 2.50.
+2. Minimum grade point average of 2.50.

-3. Be registered in or have completed all pre-business courses with a 'C' grade or higher.
+3. Be registered in or have completed all pre-business courses with a C grade or higher.

-4. Complete the requirements of the Foundational Segment of the Student Professional Readiness Series (SPuRS) program.
+4. Complete the requirements of the foundational segment of the Student Professional Readiness Series (SPuRS) program.

 Students should apply to the professional level of the B.B.A. program the semester they will finish their pre-business requirements.